Nzaba/datasciencecom-r-tutorial/post/blogpost.md

 ## Inference

 Now that we have gone through all this trouble and scraping and tidying the data, let's try to experiment with predictive algorithms.
-We can devide to go in several avenues here, but there are several issues here.
+We can decide to go in several avenues here, but there are several issues here.
 One is temped to use the data for predicting ratings, however this is a bit problematic once we look at their distribution

 ![title](img/ratinghistogram.png)